+Certain categories of records may be exempt from public inspection, meaning they may not be available through public records requests.
 Any file must be reviewed before it is inspected by a member of the public to determine if exempted material may be contained in the files.
-Nondisclosable material is kept in a separate file(s).
+Non-disclosable material is kept in a separate file(s).
 The following records will be exempt from an information request under KRS 61.878:

 - Records of law enforcement agencies or agencies involved in administrative adjudication that were compiled in the process of detecting and investigating statutory or regulatory violations, if the disclosure of the information would harm the agency.

 - Preliminary drafts, notes and correspondence with private individuals other than correspondence that is intended to give notice of final action of a public agency.